ronaldoussoren/pyobjc/docs/api/module-objc.rst

 ----------------------------------------

-Python and Objective-C each provide a native object serialization method, the :mod:`pickle` module in Python and the :c:type:`NSCoding` protocol in Objective-C.
+Python and Objective-C each provide a native object serialization method, the :mod:`pickle` module in Python and the *NSCoding* protocol in Objective-C.

-It is possible to use an :c:type:`NSKeyedArchiver` to store any Python object that can be pickled in an Objective-C serialized data object.
+It is possible to use an *NSKeyedArchiver* to store any Python object that can be pickled in an Objective-C serialized data object.

 Due to technical details it is not possible to pickle an Objective-C object,